 This section is intended to provide guidance for the Customer(s) and Supplier(s) in mapping the principal and basic information security requirements to established standards and frameworks for compliance purposes.
-The compliance mapping tables will be extended with additional standards and frameworks in future versions, including CSA-CCM, NSM Grunnprinsipper, and NIS2.
+The compliance mapping tables will be extended with additional standards and frameworks in future versions, such as NIS2 and C5.